sergiishevchenko/machine-learning-udemy/README.md

 # Machine Learning A-Z

-This course has been designed by two professional Data Scientists so that we can share our knowledge and help you learn complex theory, algorithms and coding libraries in a simple way.
+This course has been designed by two professional.
+Machine Learning Algorithms in Python and R from two Data Science experts.